MicrosoftDocs/PowerShell-Docs/reference/5.1/CimCmdlets/CimCmdlets.md

 ## Description

-Contains cmdlets that interact with CIM Servers like the WMI service in Windows.
+Contains cmdlets that interact with Common Information Model (CIM) Servers like the Windows Management Instrumentation (WMI) service.

 ## CimCmdlets Cmdlets